AbstractXan/CompetitiveProgramming/README.md

 # CompetitiveProgramming
-This repository is hosts the competitive programming code I've written.
+This repository hosts the competitive programming code I've written.